nest/nestml/doc/running.rst

      - False
    * - codegen_opts
      - Optional[Mapping[str, Any]]
      - (Optional) A JSON equivalent Python dictionary containing additional options for the target platform code generator.
+These options are specific to a given target platform, see for example :ref:`Running NESTML with custom templates`.

-If no errors occur, the output will be generated into the specified target directory.
-In order to avoid an execution of all required module-installation routines by hand, PyNESTML features a function for an installation of NEST models directly into NEST:
+If no errors occur, code for the target platform will be generated into the specified target directory.
+The code is then compiled and built into a NEST extension module by the following call.

 .. code-block:: python